gambitproject/gambit/doc/pygambit.user.rst

 in this case, this is a list of mixed behavior profiles.
 A mixed behavior profile specifies, for each information set, the probability distribution over actions at that information set.
-Indexing a :py:class:`.MixedBehaviorProfile` by a player gives the probability distributions over each of that player's information sets:
+Indexing a :py:class:`.MixedBehaviorProfile` by a player gives a :py:class:`.MixedBehavior`, which specifies probability distributions at each of the player's information sets:

 .. ipython:: python